Hitchwiki/hwpybot/README.md

+This is pywikibot code for hitchwiki.

+Initially it will do stuff around geo and nostr, see https://github.com/Hitchwiki/hitchwiki/issues/215 Later on it might do more.

-This is using Astral uv for handling packages etc.
+It's using Astral uv for handling packages etc.
 See https://docs.astral.sh/uv/getting-started/installation/

-Run this script:
+Run the script:

     uv run hitchwiki-geo.py